sandkoan/cryptolib/README.md

 # Crypto Lib

-A lean but powerful cryptography library written in C that aims to be a replacement for `crypt.h`.
+A lean and powerful cryptography library written in C that aims to be a replacement for `crypt.h`.